AI could rip off artists, Sir Paul McCartney warns

 Appealing to the Government to rethink its plans, the 82-year-old said: “We’re the people, you’re the Government.
 You’re supposed to protect us.
 That’s your job.

-“So you know, if you’re putting through a bill, make sure you protect the creative thinkers, the creative artists, or you’re not going to have them.”
+“So you know, if you’re putting through a Bill, make sure you protect the creative thinkers, the creative artists, or you’re not going to have them,” he told BBC One’s Sunday with Laura Kuenssberg programme.

 In November 2023, surviving bandmates Sir Paul and Sir Ringo Starr created the song Now And Then using AI technology to separate John Lennon’s vocals from a home demo recorded in 1977.